Overview

 • I may be unable to join in the live sessions due to occasional work travel.
 Can I do my courses on SPL?

 Courses can be done fully on SPL, but you will miss out on the interaction with the lecturer and course-mates.
 You may consider our live online classes for some of the courses, if your schedule permits even when you’re travelling.
-Please refer to our AY2023-S1 Course Schedule.
+Please refer to our latest Course Schedule available here.

 • What are your online, self-study courses? | Do you have a list of SPL courses?